How can I set up my own instance of the Overpass API to be able to execute an arbitrary number of requests?

 The label $DB_DIR

-must be replaced by the content of $DB_DIR/replicate_id
+must be replaced by the directory to store the diffs in:

 You should now be able to execute queries with